The baby name Iain is a Boy name 2 syllables long and is pronounced EE-an.

 The name Iain is of Scottish origin and is a variant of the name John.
 It is a popular name in Scottish and is often used as a tribute to Scottish heritage.
 The name has been used by many notable figures throughout history, including Iain Banks, a Scottish author, and Iain Glen, a Scottish actor.
 The name Iain is a simple and timeless name that has stood the test of time and remains a popular choice for parents today.

-Iain Duncan Smith is a British politician and member of the Conservative Party, known for his role as Secretary of State for Work and Pensions from 2010 to 2016.
-He played a significant part in the implementation of welfare reforms aimed at reducing dependency on benefits and promoting employment.
-Duncan Smith is also recognized for founding the Centre for Social Justice, an organization focused on addressing poverty and social issues in the UK.
-Throughout his career, he has been involved in various initiatives related to social policy and has served as a Member of Parliament since 1992.
+Iain Duncan Smith is a British politician and member of the Conservative Party, serving as Secretary of State for Work and Pensions from 2010 to 2016.
+He was involved in implementing welfare reforms aimed at reducing dependency on benefits and promoting employment.
+Duncan Smith founded the Centre for Social Justice, an organization focused on addressing poverty and social issues in the UK.
+He has been a Member of Parliament since 1992 and has participated in various initiatives related to social policy.

 Did we miss something about this name?
 Let us know!